MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * The Teams client invokes the `loadHandler` only after the `unload` sequence of the app is completed.
 For example, if a user launches tab A of your app and then launches tab B of the same app, tab B won't get the load signal until the tab A invokes the `readyToUnload` callback.

 * After an app moves to the cached state, it has a one minute grace period to get the memory usage under the allowed threshold of 225 MB.
-The Memory value used for this check is the *workingSetSize* of the webview by the Electron [getappMetrics](https://www.electronjs.org/docs/latest/api/app#appgetappmetrics) API.
+If the app exceeds the threshold for more than a minute, the app is removed from the cache.
+The Memory usage value of the app is the *workingSetSize* of the webview in the Electron [getappMetrics API](https://www.electronjs.org/docs/latest/api/app#appgetappmetrics).

 * Apps are cached on a per-window basis.
-An app cached in a meeting window can't be reused in a channel.

 * App caching isn't supported for the meeting stage or Task module contexts, because these can be opened on top of the tab and the same webview can't be used to render the content in the tab and the Task module.

 * App caching happens on a per app (not on a per tab) basis within the same window.
-The same webview is reused as users launch your tab from various contexts like channels, chat, and personal app.

 * Apps are expected to sleep when cached as it uses minimal compute or network resources and minimize SDK requests.
 All the register handlers and the following SDK requests are allowed when the app is cached: